MerginMaps/docs/src/misc/troubleshoot/index.md

 ### Subscribed client support

-If you have an active subscription or in trial period on <AppDomainNameLink />, we also offer free fair-use support on <MerginMapsEmail id="support" />.
+If you have an active <MainPlatformNameLink /> subscription or during the trial period, we also offer free fair-use support on <MerginMapsEmail id="support" />.

 ### Community support
 - Join our [community chat on Slack](https://merginmaps.com/community/join) and ask questions!